dalguete/docker/README.md

 -------------------

 It's import to have the base image ready with all the last software versions, as in a real server.
-For that, do the following:
+The frecuency of this updates is up to you.
+The next step should be followed:

 * Create a container using the base image.
 The next command will be enough for that
 ```